-Children hospitalized for asthma have a 20 percent chance of returning to the hospital within a year to treat another asthma flare, medical researchers say.
+Children hospitalized for asthma have a 20% chance of returning to the hospital within a year to treat another asthma flare, according to a study.

-However, a new study in the February 2018 issue of The Journal of Pediatrics found that giving children (and/or their parents) appropriate asthma medication and education at discharge reduces their chances of being readmitted.
+The study, published in the February 2018 issue of The Journal of Pediatrics, found that giving children (and/or their parents) appropriate asthma medication and education at discharge reduced their chances of being readmitted.

-According to the study, which included data from 45 hospitals, successful discharge strategies for children with asthma included:
+The study included data from 45 hospitals.
+It listed successful discharge strategies for children with asthma:

 - Providing asthma medications (quick-relief and/or controller inhalers, oral corticosteroids) and devices (spacer, valved holding chamber) at discharge

-- Planning a home visit to consider environmental factors (mold, dust, pets, pests) that could be triggering asthma symptoms.
+- Planning a home visit to consider environmental factors (mold, dust, pets, pests) that could trigger asthma symptoms